 The backlash against international trade is not because it has lifted global standards of living, with winners far outnumbering losers in the US and around the world.
 The “gain” far outweighs the “pain.”
 Rather, the backlash is because the ethic of hyper-competition that has infected companies, and even governments, has made us neglect the pain felt by the bewildered millions left behind.
 In the rush toward economic “progress,” enlightened societies need to compassionately devise cushions, safety nets, counseling, and training for those negatively affected.

-FACT 9: Dumping is supposed to be “selling below cost”: but in almost all cases the dumping company is not losing money.
+FACT 9: Dumping is supposed to be “selling below cost”: but in almost all cases, the dumping company is not losing money.

-Chinese steel and aluminum imports, allegedly “dumped” according to the Trump Administration, are a similar example.
+Chinese steel and aluminum imports, allegedly dumped according to the Trump Administration, are a recent example.
 Excess capacity was installed in China (in huge factories, far more than the domestic Chinese market demand required).
 This was aided by cheap loans and land given by the Chinese central and provincial authorities, driven by a “build it and they will come” mentality.
-As long as the domestic Chinese market’s fixed costs are covered, and profits are made, the Chinese steel and aluminum producers can then sell in the US market at very low prices, which are likely still above the variable cost floor per ton.
+As long as the domestic Chinese market’s fixed costs are covered, and profits are made, the Chinese steel and aluminum producers can then sell in the US market at very low prices, which are likely still above their variable cost floor per ton.
 The Chinese companies are probably not really losing money.

 FACT 10: China is hungry for Western technology and company secrets.

 In China, an emerging country that is leveraging itself up from its previous backwardness and poverty into technological capability and affluence, company aspirations and objectives are no different from those of firms in other nations: they would all like to benefit from learning their rivals’ technology and methods.